tidev/titanium-socketio/README.md

 [Socket.IO](https://socket.io) module for Titanium using native Android and iOS clients.

+## Requirements

+- [x] Titanium SDK 7.0.0+
+- [x] iOS: Swift 4.1

+**NOTE**: The iOS module is built with Swift 4.1.
+Because of Swift's still missing ABI Stability (work in progress), you need to have the same Swift version installed that is used by the Swift-based framework, in this case Starscream.framework.
+You can check your current Swift version by using `swift -v` from the Terminal.

 ## Getting started

 Install the module to you project or globally by copying it into the modules folder.
 After that enable it in your tiapp.xml.